A Crow Looked at Me

 Characterized by lo-fi production and loose instrumentation, A Crow Looked at Me departs from Elverum's earlier and more complex experimental works, but is musically similar to his album Lost Wisdom (2008).
 The lyrics are presented in a diary-like form and sung in a raw, intimate style.
 They describe Castrée's illness and death, Elverum's grief, and his relationship with their infant child.
 The album was deliberately underpromoted, and he at first considered releasing the songs under a name other than Mount Eerie.
 The singles "Real Death" (January 2017) and "Ravens" (February), were accompanied by a single low key concert.
 After its release, he undertook well-received tours of North America and Europe, and in 2018 released the album (after), a live performance of the songs.

 The album is highly regarded by both critics and fans, although a number of critics found it difficult to objectively review, given its emotional subject matter and unflinchingly honest lyrics.
-A Crow Looked at Me is Elverum's best selling record to date and is considered among his most important works.
+A Crow Looked at Me is Elverum's best-selling record and is considered among his most important works.
 It became one of the most praised albums of 2017, appearing on many best-of lists for the year and decade.
 His following albums, Now Only (2018) and Lost Wisdom pt.
-2 (2019), further detail and examine Castrée's illness and early death.
+2 (2019), further detail and examine Castrée's illness and death.

 Background

 Phil Elverum's wife, the Canadian cartoonist and musician Geneviève Castrée, was diagnosed with pancreatic cancer in 2015, four months after the birth of their first child.
 She died at their home in Anacortes, Washington, on July 9, 2016.
 Elverum considered retiring from music to become a full-time father, but a visit to the Canadian island Haida Gwaii—a place that Elverum and Castrée considered moving to—inspired him to write notes that, along with those he had written during her illness, became the lyrical basis for A Crow Looked at Me.

 Inspired by Gary Snyder's poem "Go Now", Elverum realized that he did not have to take meaning from Castrée's death, and could write frank songs that bluntly describe her illness and his experience.
 Having read the poem months before Castrée's diagnosis, he found it "stayed with [him] subconsciously throughout the 14 months of transformative cancer horror".

-Further inspiration was found in the works of Canadian singer-songwriter Julie Doiron, American poet Joanne Kyger, American rock band Sun Kil Moon, and Norwegian author Karl Ove Knausgård.
-Will Oldham's 1996 album Arise Therefore influenced the album's sparse production style.
+Elverum found further inspiration in the works of Canadian singer-songwriter Julie Doiron, American poet Joanne Kyger, American rock band Sun Kil Moon, and Norwegian author Karl Ove Knausgård.
+Will Oldham's 1996 album Arise Therefore influenced the sparse production style.
 Elverum chose the title A Crow Looked at Me to represent the "uncomfortable feeling of applying significance to insignificant things".